oxvault/scanner/README.md

 ## Real-World Scan Results

-We scanned **67 real MCP servers** from the ecosystem — including official, enterprise, and community servers.
+We scanned **67 real MCP servers** from the ecosystem -including official, enterprise, and community servers.
 Results:

 | Metric | Result |
 |---|---|